umairrrkhan/Handling-Imbalanced-Data-in-Credit-Card-Fraud-Detection-using-SVM-and-Deep-Learning/README.md

 # Handling Imbalanced Data in Credit Card Fraud Detection using SVM and Deep Learning

-## Overview
+## Introduction

+Credit card fraud detection is an important and challenging real-world problem that involves significant financial losses.
+Machine learning provides effective approaches for identifying fraudulent transactions.
+However, frauds occur rarely compared to legitimate transactions, creating highly imbalanced datasets.
+Standard algorithms struggle to detect the minority positive class of frauds.

-This project applies ML models like SVM and Neural Networks for credit card fraud detection on highly imbalanced data.
-Resampling techniques like oversampling and SMOTE are used to handle the skewed class distribution.
+This project focuses on evaluating machine learning techniques for credit card fraud detection on imbalanced data.
+Models like logistic regression, SVM, random forest, and neural networks are tested.
+To handle the disproportionate class distribution

-The goal is to effectively identify rare fraud cases from the imbalanced dataset.
+The algorithms and resampling techniques are optimized to identify rare cases of fraud despite the skewed dataset precision-recall curve, and F1-score are utilized for evaluation.
+In-depth analysis provides insights into significant patterns and effective approaches.

+This project provides an extensive benchmark for applying machine learning to the critical and timely problem of fraud detection in imbalanced financial data.
+The techniques and findings will be broadly useful for related domains involving identification of rare classes.

 ## Data